Commands

 clawnify whoami | Show the current user and active org |

-clawnify --mcp | Start an MCP server (for Claude Code integration) |
+clawnify --mcp | Start a local MCP server exposing CLI deploy tools |

 clawnify init [dir]